Articles on: iPadOS

 Can't find the Hover setting?

-If the Hover option doesn't appear under Settings → Apple Pencil, try disconnecting and reconnecting your Pencil:
+If Hover doesn't appear under Settings → Apple Pencil, re-pair your Pencil:

 1. Go to Settings → Bluetooth;

-2. Find your Apple Pencil under My Devices and tap the Info icon;
+2. Find your Apple Pencil under My Devices and tap the Info (ⓘ) icon;

 3. Tap Forget This Device;

-4. Re-attach the Pencil to the magnetic connector on your iPad and wait for it to pair;
+4. Re-attach the Pencil to your iPad's magnetic connector and wait for it to pair;

 5. Go back to Settings → Apple Pencil — the Hover toggle should now appear.